mwidjaja1/3pfl/README.md

 #### Special Circumstances

-- Account Swapping: A player who swaps accounts may inherit the rank of their outgoing account, provided they maintain continuous team activity.
-However, promotion eligibility & history will be based on the new account's merits.
-This is exempted from the one tier promotion rule.
+- Returning Players: A returning player who left for an approved reason can be re-promoted back to their original role and can be exempted from the one tier promotion rule.
+Promotion eligibility will be based on the new account's merits on the next promotion cycle after 7d of being on the team.
-- Co-Captain Promotions: These are done rarely, on an invite basis for players who've made exceptional contributions to the team.
+- Co-Captain Promotions: These are done rarely, on an invite basis for players who've made exceptional contributions to the team and have the max activity points.

 ## 3. Demotion + Boot Guidelines 😞
 We typically demote players during promotion day based on these rules: